maxdelayer/DLUQuickstart/README.md

  - Step 0: What do you want?
  - Step 1: Provisioning Infrastructure
  - Step 2: Cloning this repo to said infrastructure
- - Step 3: Installing Dependencies & Compiling Server
+ - Step 3: Generating configuration file
- - Step 4: Generating Configuration Files
+ - Step 4: Installation using config file
- - Step 5: Set up web proxy
- - Step 6: Initialization
- - Step 7: Operations/Production
+ - Step 5: Operations/Production

 ## Step 0: What do you want?